African elephant: Phylogeny and evolution

 Gene flow between the two African elephant species was examined at 21 locations.
 The analysis revealed that several African bush elephants carried mitochondrial DNA of African forest elephants, indicating they hybridised in the savanna-forest transition zone in ancient times.

-Sequence analysis of DNA from fossils of the extinct Eurasian Palaeoloxodon antiquus shows it to be much closer related to the African forest elephant than to the African bush elephant.
-The validity of Palaeoloxodon has therefore been questioned.
+However, despite the hybridisation at the contact zone between the two species, there appears to have been little effective gene flow between the two species since their initial split.